Flight CV19: Omicron lands at Hawke's Bay's Airport

 "We'd like to thank local Air New Zealand staff in particular who have been incredibly supportive in ensuring seamless service at the terminal," Murphy said.

-Hawke's Bay Today understands that two people linked with Ellwood House rest home in Napier have also tested positive for Covid.
+Hawke's Bay Today understands that two people linked with Elmwood House rest home in Napier have also tested positive for Covid.

-Ellwood House was approached for comment but referred all queries to Ministry of Health.
+Elmwood House was approached for comment but referred all queries to the Ministry of Health.

 A staff member at Colwyn House rest home in Hastings tested positive for Covid on Sunday.